saai63/ThreadPool/README.md

 * Create a folder TestFiles
 * Use the script createFiles.sh to create the required dummy files with their checksum.
 * Modify the script sc.sh to run the application with various number of threads.

+I observed that the performance actually deteriorated with the increase in the number of threads.
+I have posted a question on Stack over flow to clarify on the same.